aws-amplify/docs/docs/lib/datastore/fragments/native_common/getting-started.md

 There are two options to integrate the Amplify build process with the project.

+## Setup local development environment

+In order to setup your local development environment, you have two options.

-## Option 1: Platform integration
+### Option 1: Platform integration

 <inline-fragment platform="js" src="~/lib/datastore/fragments/js/getting-started/30_platformIntegration.md"></inline-fragment>
 <inline-fragment platform="ios" src="~/lib/datastore/fragments/ios/getting-started/30_platformIntegration.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/datastore/fragments/android/getting-started/30_platformIntegration.md"></inline-fragment>

-## Option 2: Use Amplify CLI
+### Option 2: Use Amplify CLI

-Instead of using the platform integration, you can alternatively use the Amplify CLI on its own to accomplish the same thing that Amplify Tools is doing for you.
-This option is particularly useful for **existing projects** where Amplify is already configured.
+Instead of using the platform integration, you can alternatively use the Amplify CLI on its own.
+This option is particularly **useful for existing projects** where Amplify is already configured and you want to add DataStore to it.

 If you don't have an existing project already, create a new Amplify project by running:
 ```bash